 Because the virus is very good at mutating and changing itself, developing a vaccine against HIV has so far been unsuccessful.
 This means avoiding the infection is a case of steering clear of activities that put you at risk.

 Having unprotected sex is a good example – you can avoid this by always using condoms, as these are the most effective way to protect yourself against HIV, as well as other sexually transmitted infections (STIs).

 Always use condoms before any sexual contact takes place, as HIV can be passed on before ejaculation.
 Using a lubricant can also reduce your risk of getting HIV, as helps prevent condoms from tearing (only use water-based lubricants, as oil-based lubricants can weaken latex condoms).

-However, you should try to avoid using spermicidally lubricated condoms, as according to the sexual health charity fpa these often contain a chemical that may increase the risk of HIV.
+However, you should try to avoid using spermicidally lubricated condoms, as according to the sexual health charity fpa these often contain a chemical that may increase the risk of HIV (v).

 Also avoid sharing sex toys, or if that’s not possible, wash them thoroughly and cover them with a condom before each time you use them.
 It’s important not to share needles or any other injecting equipment too – if you inject drugs, ask your GP or drug counsellor about needle exchange programmes, where you can swap used needles for clean ones.

 Meanwhile, if you’re at a high risk of HIV infection – if you have a partner who’s HIV positive, for example – you may be able to get medication called pre-exposure prophylaxis (PrEP) medication, which can help reduce your risk of getting the virus.
-PrEP medication is available on the NHS in England, Scotland and Wales, as well as privately.
+PrEP medication is available on the NHS in England from sexual health clinics, as well as in Scotland, Northern Ireland and Wales, as well as privately.

 HIV tests and treatment